 Fig.4 Stagger layout

-The plate price is calculated at 4500 yuan/ton, and the material cost of a stamping part is reduced by 0.16 yuan.
+Based on a plate price calculation of 4500 yuan/ton, the material cost for a stamping part is reduced by 0.16 yuan.

-If the production plan for this model is 50,000 vehicles per year, Figure 4 will save 8,000 yuan per year compared to Figure 3.
+Assuming a production plan of 50,000 vehicles per year, Figure 4 can save 8,000 yuan per year compared to Figure 3.

-Therefore, in the process design stage, it is necessary to continuously optimize the layout method, determine the best plan, and improve the material utilization rate of the vehicle;
+Therefore, it is essential to continuously optimize the layout method during the process design stage, determine the best plan, and improve the material utilization rate of the vehicle.

-In the manufacturing and production stages, reconfirm the layout method to ensure that the best plan is implemented.
+During the manufacturing and production stages, it is crucial to reconfirm the layout method to ensure the implementation of the best plan.

 3) Waste utilization.

-After these scraps are collected, they can be used for forming small stamping parts directly or after cutting after matching the material and thickness.
+After collecting these scraps, they can be used for forming small stamping parts directly or after cutting and matching the material and thickness.

-Figure 5 is a truck side of the outer plate uncoiling material pattern, in which the door position of the scrap cut can be used for the production of the vehicle model of two small stamping parts, and the production quantity is just enough to meet the requirements of a single small stamping part.
+Figure 5 displays the uncoiling material pattern of a truck’s outer plate, in which the scrap cut at the door position can be used for producing two small stamping parts for the vehicle model.
+The production quantity is precisely sufficient to meet the requirements of a single small stamping part.

 Fig. 5 Reuse of waste material from side wall outer door opening

-In addition, it is necessary to consider the collection method of small stamping parts at the design stage to avoid quality defects such as knocks and scratches in the production process.
+Furthermore, it is essential to consider the collection method of small stamping parts at the design stage to avoid quality defects, such as knocks and scratches, during the production process.